Deception in Supervisory Control: Introduction

 \section{Introduction}

-Deception is present in many fields that involve two parties, at least one of which is performing a task that is undesirable to the other party.
+\IEEEPARstart{D}{eception} is present in many fields that involve two parties, at least one of which is performing a task that is undesirable to the other party.
 The examples include cyber systems~\cite{carroll2011game , almeshekah2016cyber}, autonomous vehicles~\cite{mceneaney2005deception}, warfare strategy~\cite{lloyd2003art}, and robotics~\cite{shim2013taxonomy}.
 We consider a setting with a supervisor and an agent where the supervisor provides a reference policy to the agent and expects the agent to achieve a task by following the reference policy.
 However, the agent aims to achieve another task that is potentially malicious towards the supervisor and follows a different, deceptive policy.
 We study the synthesis of deceptive policies for such agents and the synthesis of reference policies for such supervisors that try to prevent deception besides achieving a task.

-Supervisory control~\cite{ramadge1987supervisory} refers to high-level regulation of a low-level controller and has applications including to autonomous vehicles~\cite{cummings2007developing}, multithreaded software~\cite{liao2013eliminating}, and swarm robotics~\cite{lopes2017probabilistic}.
-In a supervisory control setting, a controlled machine receives instructions from the supervisor level as the process evolves and operates autonomously.
-The setting described in this paper can be considered as a probabilistic discrete event system under supervisory control where the agent represents the controlled machine and the reference policy represents the instructions of the supervisor.
-In a broad sense, the reference policy is the expected behavior of the agent by the supervisor.

 In the described supervisory control setting, the agent's deceptive policy is misleading in the sense that the agent follows his own policy, but convinces the supervisor that he follows the reference policy.
-The agent's misleading behavior should have plausibility as misleading acts are plausibly deniable~\cite{doodylying}.
-In detail, the supervisor has an expectation on the probabilities of the possible events.
+Misleading acts result in plausibly deniable outcomes~\cite{doodylying}.
+Hence, the agent's misleading behavior should have plausible outcomes for the supervisor.
+In detail, the supervisor has an expectation of the probabilities of the possible events.
 The agent should manipulate these probabilities such that he achieves his task while closely adhering to the supervisor's expectations.

 We measure the closeness between the reference policy and the agent's policy by Kullback--Leibler (KL) divergence.
 KL divergence, also called relative entropy, is a measure of dissimilarity between two probability distributions~\cite{cover2012elements}.
 KL divergence quantifies the extra information needed to encode a posterior distribution using the information of a given prior distribution.
 We remark that this interpretation matches the definition of plausibility: The posterior distribution is plausible if the KL divergence between the distributions is low.